Gene doping: Next generation sequencing

-With the limitation of the first-generation detection methods, it was important to develop a new method that overcomes the previous failures with a high accuracy and can detect the manipulation in DNA sequences that could evade to be detected by PCR methods.
+With the limitation of the first-generation detection methods, it was important to develop a new method that overcomes the previous failures with a high accuracy and can detect the manipulation in DNA sequences that could avoid being detected by PCR methods.

+Next generation sequencing is the rapid way of looking at DNA and RNA, where they look at the sequence and see if anything has been enhanced or inhibited.
+NGS allows a large amount of data to be generated in a short amount of time.
 The solution was using Next Generation Sequencing (NGS) method that can determine the nucleotide orders of the whole genome or targets the exon-exon junctions in transgene and compare it with reference gene sequence.
-This method is fast accurate and is getting cheaper by the time and has opened a new field in science that wasn't possible before like sequencing the whole genome sequencing.
+This method is fast, accurate, and increasingly affordable.
+It has enabled scientific advances that were previously impossible, including whole-genome sequencing.

 DNA sequencing was established in the 1970s with the two-dimensional chromatography and kept improving until 2001 with the completion of human genome project which costed about three billion dollars and required 15 years to finish sequencing the whole genome.
-However, with nowadays sequencing technology, whole genome sequencing (WGS) takes only a single day and costs around a thousand dollars.
-Moreover, a new sequencing technology is under development that will cost only 100 dollars for WGS.
+Advances in sequencing technology have reduced whole-genome sequencing (WGS) to a one-day process costing about a thousand dollars.
+Emerging technologies may soon lower the cost further to approximately one hundred dollars.